Pre-Application Process for NICHD Network Multisite Clinical Research

 • Importance and relevance of the science to the field and to the mission of the network(s) and NICHD

-Please note: The final decision about whether a concept proposal can proceed to become a full grant application lies solely with NICHD.
-Although it will consider the network(s) feedback, NICHD decides which proposals will move forward.
+Note: The final decision about whether a concept proposal can proceed to a full grant application lies solely with NICHD.
+Although it will consider and values the network(s) feedback, NICHD decides which proposals will move forward.

 Visit the Concept Proposal Information to find out what content is required.